Verified private practice contact data

 Custom agent signals

-The part a static physician list cannot do.
+The part a static list cannot give you.

-Point Orbital's agents at your ICP and they research each practice for the signals you score on, then attach them to the record.
-A few that healthcare GTM teams ask for:
+Private practice purchasing is driven by specialty, size, and timing.
+Point Orbital’s agents at your ICP and they research each practice for the signals you score on, then tag the record.
+A few that teams ask for:

 If you can define the signal, an agent can go find it.
-That is what turns a list into a scored account set, not a static row that bounces.
+That is the difference between a list and a scored account set.

 Coverage

-The list spans the full population of private medical practices, weighted the way the market actually is.
-The largest markets carry the most depth.
+The list spans the full population of independent private practices, weighted across specialties the way the market actually sits.
+High-density metro areas carry the most depth.

 By specialty